 Mustangs use what is called a uni-body design.
-This means the frame and body is a single combined unit.
-In a uni-body vehicle the floor pan (the metal underside of the vehicle) is an integral part of the main structure to which all the mechanical components are attached.
+This means the frame and body are a single combined unit.
+In a uni-body vehicle, the floor pan (the metal underside of the vehicle) is an integral part of the main structure to which all the mechanical components are attached.
 Alternatively, a body-on-frame design is where the body and mechanical components are attached directly to a ladder-style frame.
 Check out the two images below for comparison.
 The upside of the uni-body design is it’s lightweight.
 The downside is it’s not as rigid as a body-on-frame vehicle, so it can twist and flex more easily, resulting in poor handling and loss of drivetrain power.
 This problem can be easily solved with the help of added suspension mods like:

 - Bolt-on subframe connectors

 - Convertible Mustangs don’t have as much structural support as coupes

 - Excessive body roll hampers your Mustang’s handling, and excessive torque numbers can twist the body to the point of cracking

 - Subframe connectors support your Mustang’s chassis to improve cornering and handling

 - Weld-in connectors provide more support than bolt-in ones, but they are more expensive

 All Mustangs, convertible or not, greatly benefit in ride quality and handling from installing subframe connectors.
 Whether you daily drive a stock convertible or your car is a weekend cruiser, there is likely no better suspension mod you can do than install a set of subframe connectors.
 Mustang subframe connectors help to make your ride more rigid and stiff, cutting out and down on body roll in corners and off the line.
 Subframe connectors can come in a variety of styles from 3-point bars to x-braces in the rear seat.
 Additional chassis bracing helps control and even out weight transfer in turns.

 Painted Subframe Connectors Installed